spencertipping/bipolar/README.md

 As for why it exists, it's for the same reasons I write open-source software.
 Whenever I solve a hard problem, I want to publish the solution so others have more to work with.
 Like software, it isn't about finding _the_ solution, it's about finding _my_ solution -- which may be similar to others' or it may be completely different.
 The goal isn't necessarily to solve everyone's problems, it's to prove that similar problems are solvable and explain the process.

 **This writeup is intentionally subjective.** Even when I don't phrase things that way, that's how I intend it.
 My main goal is to describe my experience, reasoning process, and how I relate to it all in hindsight -- and to preserve as much detail as I can.
 Not everyone with bipolar disorder will see things the same way, nor will many of my decisions make sense for other people.
 Like any open-source project, I welcome feedback.
 You can email me or file a github issue; I'll respond to both.

+**FIXME:** I can do better.
+The next paragraph shouldn't need to exist.

 This writeup also covers some hard topics, plumbing the depths of depression and that sort of thing.
 I've tried to indicate ahead of time when you'll encounter these sections so you can skip over them, and where possible I've tried to provide lighter alternatives to make up any missing context.
 I don't think they're bad sections or poorly written -- given the topic it's some of my most balanced engineering prose -- but I think they'll be hard to read and they certainly aren't for everyone.
 If you read this writeup repeatedly and never touch some sections, I think that's appropriate; it's what I had in mind when writing it.